NatyaHans/NatyaHans.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
+I am the Informatics and Reproducibility Librarian in Academic Research Consulting and Services Department at George A. Smathers Libraries.
+As a tenure track faculty, I provide research consultations and training support on informatics, reproducibility, statistics, and data science throughout campus.

-I am a PhD candidate in Biology Department at University of Florida.
-I am a computational evolutionary biologist in [Dr. Gordon Burleigh](https://biology.ufl.edu/gburleigh/) 's lab.
-I am interested in developing tools for phylogenetic comparitive methods.
-My research involves using statistical approaches and computational methods to understand the generation and maintenance of biological diversity.
-My focus is on studying evolutionary patterns of diversification at both the species and genomic level.
+I received my PhD in computational evolutionary biologist from Biology Department from [Dr. Gordon Burleigh](https://biology.ufl.edu/gburleigh/) 's lab.
+My research involved developing tools for phylogenetic comparitive methods, using statistical approaches and computational methods to understand the generation and maintenance of biological diversity and studying evolutionary patterns of diversification at both the species and genomic level.

 Recent News
 -----------